-In this series of articles, we would like to introduce the articles from past exchange students who have completed their studies at AIU.
-They will share the most memorable experience, what they learned and how the AIU experience helped them now, and what they would like to tell international students who are thinking of studying at AIU.
+In this series of articles, we would like to introduce articles from past exchange students who have completed their studies at AIU.
+They will share their most memorable experiences, what they learned and how the AIU experience has helped them now, and what they would like to tell international students who are thinking of studying at AIU.

 The purpose of studying abroad is different for everyone, but we hope that the stories of alumni will encourage you to consider studying abroad at AIU as a place of learning.

-Here is a message from Julia Kemmerling.
-She was an exchange student who stayed at AIU in Fall 2016 Semester and Winter 2017.
+Here is a message from Kamola Talipova.
+She was an exchange student who stayed at AIU in the Fall 2018 Semester.